(This posting includes a handout which you are welcome to use with your students.)

 Here is the link to this activity.
 It also includes an activity for getting the meaning for context. purposeful-reading-activity

-In the Dec.
-12th posting, Purposeful Reading: Read faster and create a tolerance for ambiguity (sample unit included), I shared a complete unit which includes an article, a brief explanation of the purpose for reading the article and a study guide.
+Also see • Purposeful Reading: Read faster and create a tolerance for ambiguity, (sample unit included), I shared a complete unit which includes an article, a brief explanation of the purpose for reading the article and a study guide.